GettingNifty/Heavy-Evil/README.md

 JSoup 1.8.3(currently unused)for html parsing

-Jogamp Java3D 1.6 - An abstraction and architecture library meant to be used along side JOGL to scale online multiplayer games more easily.
-Java 8 has Java3D already installed but is heavily outdated on many Mac OS X versions.
+Jogamp Java3D 1.6 - An abstraction and architecture library meant to be used along side JOGL to scale games more easily.
+Java 8 has Java3D already installed but is heavily outdated in all JRE's even up to SE 9.
 You should download the newest release of both Java3D and JOGL from the Jogamp website to get it working correctly.
 There is no need to set native paths as the jar files contain this information but must be placed in /Library/Java/Extensions.

 Here are a few video links to scenes I am creating...